-I have toured Valley of Fire State Park three times.
+I have toured Valley of Fire State Park four times.
 My first tour was on late afternoon of November 6 near

 sunset time, 2006.
 My second tour was during the mid day on June 8, 2010.
 My third tour was on May 1,

 2012 near sunset time.
 My fourth tour was on May 21, 2017 during mid day.
 The pictures of Valley of Fire on